Mental Health Check-In Worksheet: A Simple Guide for Daily Wellness

 • Use it for 1–2 weeks

-• Adjust prompts if needed for clarity or usefulness
+• Adjust prompts if needed for clarity or usefulnes

 The Mental Health Check-In worksheet is the best step towards self-awareness, emotional wellness, or resilience.
 It is not necessary to write every point in the sheet.
 It also helps to recognize self-reflection patterns and build strategies.
 Worksheets are powerful tools, but for full mental health support, you need the help of professionals.
 If you are facing anxiety, depression, or stress consistently, then you need to consult a licensed therapist.